Thireus/GGUF-Tool-Suite/README.md

 You have **four options** for using `ik_llama.cpp` or `llama.cpp`:

 - You are strongly encouraged to use Linux for best results with `ik_llama.cpp` (optimum speed and ppl per model size).
-- Windows users (including when using WSL2) should use `llama.cpp` instead.
+- Windows users (including when using WSL2) can experiment `ik_llama.cpp` with [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689) which brings support to CUDA graphs for MoE models and restores similar TG speed observed with `llama.cpp`.

 1. **Use the Thireus fork of `ik_llama.cpp` (recommended)**
    - **Linux**: compile as usual.
-   - **Windows builds available** but not recommended since [TG t/s perfs are halved due to missing CUDA Graphs MoE implementation](https://huggingface.co/ubergarm/GLM-4.5-Air-GGUF/discussions/2#689916c972f9ea17ff768e4b) compared to Linux builds (`llama.cpp` mainline not affected by the issue).
-Windows users can also use [WSL2](https://documentation.ubuntu.com/wsl/stable/tutorials/develop-with-ubuntu-wsl/), see compilation instructions below, but will result in the same performance degradation outcome:
+   - **Windows builds available** but recommended to use `ik_llama.cpp` with [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689) or [TG t/s perfs will be halved due to missing CUDA Graphs MoE implementation](https://huggingface.co/ubergarm/GLM-4.5-Air-GGUF/discussions/2#689916c972f9ea17ff768e4b) compared to Linux builds (`llama.cpp` mainline not affected by the issue).
+Windows users can also use [WSL2](https://documentation.ubuntu.com/wsl/stable/tutorials/develop-with-ubuntu-wsl/), see compilation instructions below, but will result in the same performance degradation outcome if not using [PR #689](https://github.com/ikawrakow/ik_llama.cpp/pull/689):
         <details>

         ```